phalcon/cphalcon/ext/kernel/README.md

-Phalcon Kernel
+Zephir Kernel
 ==============

-Phalcon Kernel is a meta-framework on top of the Zend API helping to create PHP extensions in an easier way for a PHP developer.
+Zephir Kernel is a meta-framework on top of the Zend API helping to create PHP extensions in an easier way for a PHP developer.

-In order to build a fast and stable framework, we have created the Phalcon Kernel.
+In order to build a fast and stable framework, we have created the Zephir Kernel.
 The use of this API helps us to write C code in a PHP style.
 We have developed a number of functions to help the programmer to write code more interoperable with PHP in a easier way.

-Phalcon Kernel API is based on the Zend API, but we have added more features to facilitate us the work.
+Zephir Kernel API is based on the Zend API, but we have added more features to facilitate us the work.
-Phalcon is a very large project, frameworks need to be developed and improved every day, Phalcon Kernel API helps us to write C code that is more stable and familiar to PHP developers.
+Zephir is a very large project, frameworks need to be developed and improved every day, Zephir Kernel API helps us to write C code that is more stable and familiar to PHP developers.

-If you’re a PHP developer maybe you don’t know C or you don’t want to learn C, but after read this guide you will find the Phalcon API very familiar to your knowledge.
+If you’re a PHP developer maybe you don’t know C or you don’t want to learn C, but after read this guide you will find the Zephir API very familiar to your knowledge.

-Phalcon Kernel provides you:
+Zephir Kernel provides you:

 * Manipulate arrays/objects
 * Call functions/methods in the PHP userland